 At Go Natural look out for our green and red spot stickers on the price tags of our fruit and vegetables.
 We identify the certified organic fruit and vegetables (green spot) and spray free, locally grown produce (red spot) so you can make an informed purchase decision.

 When it comes to selecting organic meat and dairy products, it’s not enough to ensure animals are simply free ranging and grass fed.
 When you buy ‘certified organic’ meat and dairy, you can be sure it is sourced from animals that are reared without synthetic growth hormones or processed grains, and using humane breeding and weaning methods that are both gentle and kind to mother and baby.
 When you buy grass fed only, without the certification logo, you must check it is from a reputable farm that uses as many of the above principles as possible.

 Research suggests that organic meat, dairy and eggs can contain up to 50% more beneficial omega 3 fats as well as higher levels of Vitamin E, iron and other minerals.
 We also believe organic meat has a superior flavour and tenderness.
 Happy animals = tasty, nutritious meat!

+Many people can feel quite overwhelmed by the large assortment of free range and organic eggs available, not to mention, cage-free, barn-laid, vegetarian, corn fed, omega rich…the list goes on.
 There is no need to get your feathers in a ruffle (pun intended) as long as you stick to a few key principles when making your choice.

 you may also like